shangril/crero/README.md

   `activatechat.txt`

 * The http url of a the media server tier used to provide free download albums.
 If this tier is local to your install it would be probably (http://yourserver.tld/api/api.php).
-If your server is somewhere else on the internet, as example if you use
+If your server is somewhere else on the internet, you already know what to indicateas example if you use
-Clewn.org for free audio hosting, it will be (http://audio.clewn.org/api.php).
+Clewn.org for free audio hosting, it will be the one indicated in the online help.

   `clewnapiurl.txt`

 * The basepath of the directory containing audio files on the free album media server tier.
-Like http://yourserver/api/audio if you run your own, or http://audio.clewn.org/audio for an install using Clewn.org for free hosting.
+Like http://yourserver/api/audio/ (mind the trailing slash) if you run your own, or the one indicated in the online help for an install using Clewn.org for free hosting.

   `clewnaudiourl.txt`